SoilFLO/interview-takehome/README.md

   - Name of material

 ### Notes
-- Consider how you will package this and send to us

 -  We will score it on:
-  - complete to spec
+  - Complete to spec
   - Code was readable and used TypeScript well
   - Was easy to setup and run by the reviewers
   - Quality work
   - Observation work
+  -   - Name of the site
+  - License plate of the truck
+  - Ticket number
+  - Ticket dispatched time
+  - Name of material